jakemath/Blockchain-ETL/README.md

 In this architecture, all the individual components of the pipeline are decoupled into their own services.
 Additionally, the architecture integrates a message bus (RabbitMQ in this example) into the pipeline.
 It is built to scale.

 Message bus architectures are especially powerful for data platforms due to their programmability and flexibility.
-Among other things, a message bus allows asynchronous execution of tasks such as writing data to a database, as well as automatic retries with exponential backoff in the case of failed tasks for any reason.
+Among other things, a message bus allows asynchronous execution of tasks such as writing data to a database, as well as automatic retries with exponential backoff in the case of task failure.